39 Melakhot: Construction

 Construction can take two forms.
-First, there was the action of joining the different pieces together, just like in the making of the make the Mishkan.
-E.g., inserting the handle of an axe into the socket is a derived form of this activity.
+First, there was the action of joining the different pieces together, just like in the making of the Mishkan.
+For example, inserting the handle of an axe into the socket is a derived form of this activity.
 Another type is to add to an already existing structure called Mosif Al HaBinyan.
 As such, putting a nail into a wall in order to serve a useful purpose such as hanging a picture, would be adding the nail to the already existing wall structure.

 Making a protective covering (or a tent) is forbidden, as is setting up a fixed partition.

 Opening and closing a door is perfectly permitted due to the presence of a hinge.
 This shows that this is the intended use and falls under a heading of "Derech Tashmisho"/Mode of Use.
 Opening and closing a collapsible stroller is permitted due to this concept.
 However, placing a plank or board into a doorway, or gap in a wall to serve as a door is forbidden.
 This would be an act of construction of plugging the gap in the wall.